Jolanrensen/docProcessorGradlePlugin/README.md

 ]
 ```

-This is also how tag processors receive their block-data.
-Note that any newlines after the `@tag`
+This is also how tag processors receive their block-data (note that any newlines after the `@tag`
-are also included as part of the tag data.
-Tag processors can then decide what to do with this extra data.
+are also included as part of the tag data).

+Most tag processors only require a tiny number of arguments.
+They can decide what to do when they receive more arguments
+by the user.
-However, `@include`, `@sample`, and `@includeFile` all have systems in place that
+Most tag processors, like `@include`, `@sample`, and `@includeFile` all have systems in place that
-will keep the content after the tag and on the lines below the tag in place.
+will preserve the content after the tag.
 Take this into account when writing your own processors.

 To avoid any confusion, it's usually easier to stick to `{@inline tags}` as then it's clear which part of the doc